 You can read more about the output process here.

 An individual ID is a unique identifier given to each record.
 Usually a set of numbers, the individual ID aids users in matching new addresses to their database.
-TrueNCOA requires that you include an individual_id when uploading a file.
-If you don’t have an ID for your constituents, we recommend just adding a new column in your file named Input_ID and numbering your records starting with 1.
+TrueNCOA allows you to include an individual_id when uploading a file.

 Users must include certain fields to run a file with TrueNCOA.
 The United States Postal Service requires the following fields in order to return